-- (i) The Pharmacy Guild of Australia ("the Guild") is an employers' organisation servicing the needs of proprietors of independent community pharmacies and to represent their interests in industrial matters. - (ii) The principal place of the Pharmacy Guild of Australia ACT Branch is Level 2, 15 National Circuit, Barton ACT 2600. - (iii) The Guild functions as a single entity and acts under its Constitution and Rules and reports under the Fair Work (Registered Organisations) Regulations 2009. - (iv) The development of Guild policy is the responsibility of the Guild's supreme governing body, the National Council, on which all State and Territory Branches are represented. - (v) The implementation of this policy is overseen by the National Executive through the National Secretariat. - (vi) Within the framework of National Guild policy, development and implementation of the activities and operations of the ACT Branch is set by the members of the ACT Branch Committee. - (vii) The ACT Branch continues its campaign to protect community pharmacy from any adverse regulatory changes to ACT legislation. - (viii) In conjunction with the Guild's National Secretariat, the ACT Branch delivered Pharmacy Business Support (PBS) to Guild members.
-In 2022/2023 funding based on Quality Care Pharmacy Program (QCPP) accreditation income and referral fees / commissions from Guild associated companies will be received by the ACT Branch.
+- (i) The Pharmacy Guild of Australia ("the Guild") is an employers' organisation servicing the needs of proprietors of independent community pharmacies and to represent their interests in industrial matters. - (ii) The principal place of the Pharmacy Guild of Australia ACT Branch is Level 2, 15 National Circuit, Barton ACT 2600. - (iii) The Guild functions as a single entity and acts under its Constitution and Rules and reports under the Fair Work (Registered Organisations) Regulations 2009. - (iv) The development of Guild policy is the responsibility of the Guild's supreme governing body, the National Council, on which all State and Territory Branches are represented. - (v) The implementation of this policy is overseen by the National Executive through the National Secretariat. - (vi) Within the framework of National Guild policy, development and implementation of the activities and operations of the ACT Branch is set by the members of the ACT Branch Committee. - (vii) The ACT Branch continues its campaign to protect community pharmacy from any adverse regulatory changes to ACT legislation. - (viii) Funding based on Quality Care Pharmacy Program (QCPP) accreditation income and referral fees / commissions from Guild associated companies was received by the ACT Branch.
+Funding will continue for 2023/2024.